jerbaroo/flask-access/README.md

 The type of the returned user can be whatever you are using in your application to model users already, the only condition is that the user class implements a method `has_access`.
-If the user has no account return `true` to allow access.
-Anything returned that is not true `true` or an instance of a class implementing `has_access` will have access denied.
+If the user has no account return `True` to allow access.
+Anything other than `True` or an instance of a class implementing `has_access` will have access denied.

 If you are also using Flask-Login you can simply apply the assignment below :clap: